RetroCro/TurtleWoW-Mods/README.md

 <details>
 <summary>UnitXP Service Pack 3 Install Guide</summary><br>

-1. Download the latest [UnitXP_SP3 zip](https://github.com/jrc13245/UnitXP_SP3/releases/tag/UnitXP_SP3_v52) from the releases page.
+1. Download the latest [UnitXP_SP3 vXX.zip](https://codeberg.org/konaka/UnitXP_SP3/releases) from the releases page.
 	- Unzip and put the UnitXP_SP3.dll in your main TWoW folder.
 	- Copy the UnitXP_SP3_Addon folder to your Interface\Addons folder: twmoa_1180\Interface\AddOns\UnitXP_SP3_Addon
-	- Be sure to remove the "-master" from the folder name.
-The folder path should look similar to the image below:
-2. If using the launcher you can just enable UnitXP in the Mods section of the Launcher and then paste this link in the addons popup: https://github.com/allfoxwy/UnitXP_SP3_Addon.git
+2. If using the launcher you can just enable UnitXP in the Mods section of the Launcher and then paste this link in the addons popup: `https://codeberg.org/konaka/UnitXP_SP3.git`

 <p align="center"><img src="https://i.imgur.com/R9DQZ9L.png" width="50%"></p>